birdland/dlkit-doc/source/index.rst

 Welcome to the DLKit documentation!
 ===================================

-This documentation for the Digital Learning Toolkit (DLKit) is still under development.
-It currently covers only a small handful of the 160 service packages and 9,000 educational service APIs that have been defined to date.
+This documentation for the Digital Learning Toolkit (DLKit), like the toolkit itself, is still under development.
+It currently covers only a small handful of the 160 service packages and 9,000 educational service APIs that have been defined by MIT's Office of Digital Learning and its collaborators to date.

 The DLKit codebase is largely auto-generated from the Open Service Interface Definitions (OSIDs), a very large, complete and growing suite of interface contract specifications that describe the